-The District will screen all students for giftedness in superior cognitive ability during the 2nd, 4th, and 6th grade.
-This screening will take place in large-group format, with the option for small-group testing for those students eligible for academic accommodations per a 504 Plan or IEP.
+The District will screen all students for giftedness in superior cognitive ability during the 1st, 4th, and 6th grades.
+This screening will take place in a large-group format, with the option for small-group testing for those students eligible for academic accommodations per a 504 Plan or IEP.

 Creative Thinking Ability

-Upon receiving results from the superior cognitive ability screening, eligible students in grades 2, 4, and 6 will be screened for giftedness in creative thinking ability.
-This screening is completed by classroom teachers using a checklist for creative characteristics, and requires no additional testing for the student.
+Upon receiving results from the superior cognitive ability screening, eligible students in grades 1, 4, and 6 will be screened for giftedness in creative thinking ability.
+This screening is completed by classroom teachers using a checklist for creative characteristics and requires no additional testing for the student.

 Specific Academic Ability in Reading and Mathematics

 The District will screen all students for giftedness in reading and mathematics three times per year during grades 2-10.
-This screening is embedded in assessments that the District already uses for academic purposes, and will not amount to any additional testing than the students would already participate.
-Currently, Reynoldsburg City Schools uses the i-Ready Diagnostic and MAP Growth, both multi-purpose assessments, to screen for giftedness in reading and mathematics.
+This screening is embedded in assessments that the District already uses for academic purposes, and will not amount to any additional testing than the students would already participate in.
+Currently, Reynoldsburg City Schools uses the MAP Growth assessment: a multi-purpose assessment that can also be used to screen for giftedness in reading and mathematics.